 Geocaching allows players to create new geocaches even from the onset of their participation [17,18] and our study was structured to model this aspect.
-In fact, we felt this was quite important in order to help the game grow quickly and also so we could learn would effect this would have on the game.
+In fact, we felt this was quite important in order to help the game grow quickly.
 However, the creation of game elements by new players turned out to be problematic, as mentioned.
 It could be the case that because participants were doing the study as part of a class assignment that they simply did not want to instill enough effort to create their spots well.
-Yet given that they were being graded on what they created, this is less likely.
-In fact, we reviewed the survey responses and content for the problematic spots after our hunting activities and found a different reason for their quality level.
+This is certainly possible, yet we reviewed the survey responses and content for the problematic spots after our hunting activities and found a different reason.